Palats/mapshot/README.md

 If your Factorio data dir or binary location are not detected automatically, you can specify them with `--factorio_datadir` and `--factorio_binary`.
 You can also override the rendering parameters - see CLI help for the specific flag names.

+Steam version of Factorio is not supported for now.
+If you have only a Steam version, you can still get a standalone version on factorio.com by linking your Steam account.

 ## Generation parameters

 You can tune parameters such as many layers to generate, their resolution and a few more details.
 Those parameters are: